last updated 1/2/03

 .

-Due to the fact that many of the compounds that you will prepare in this lab course are air sensitive and also thermally not very stable, you will have to remove the solvent under reduced pressure.
+Due to the fact that many of the compounds that are prepared in this lab course are air sensitive and sometimes also thermally not very stable, the solvent is often removed under reduced pressure in a static vacuum.
 The boiling point of the solvent will significantly decrease.
 The picture shows a simple flask-to-flask condensation setup consisting of two Schlenk flasks connected by a Tygon tubing (or adapter pieces) that permits such a solvent removal ('low temperature distillation').
 There are several things that have to be considered setting up this condensation:

 1. The flask on the left side, which will contain the solution to be concentrated, has to be stirred during the distillation.
 The formation of a solid product will lead to 'bumping' which causes major losses in product yield.